akka/akka/akka-docs/rst/scala/persistence-query-leveldb.rst

   Events deleted using ``deleteMessages(toSequenceNr)`` are not deleted from the "tagged stream".

-The query supports two different completion modes:

-* The stream is not completed when it reaches the end of the currently stored events, but it continues to push new events when new events are persisted.
-This is the default mode that is used when no hints are given.
-It can also be specified with hint ``RefreshInterval``.
+The stream is not completed when it reaches the end of the currently stored events, but it continues to push new events when new events are persisted.

-* The stream is completed when it reaches the end of the currently stored events.
+Corresponding query that is completed when it reaches the end of the currently stored events is provided by ``currentEventsByTag``.
-  This mode is specified with hint ``NoRefresh``.

 The LevelDB write journal is notifying the query side as soon as tagged events are persisted, but for efficiency reasons the query side retrieves the events in batches that sometimes can